cesanta/elk/README.md

 - Small footprint: about 20KB on flash/disk, about 100 bytes RAM for core VM
 - No bytecode.
 Interprets JS code directly

+Elk approach is different from other scripting environments like micropython, which provide a complete JS API for everything.
+Elk is completely bare, it does not even have a standard library.
+All required functionality is supposed to be imported from C/C++ firmware, and JS code simply orchestrates things.
+That leaves Elk very minimal and tunable.

-Below is a demonstration on a classic Arduino Nano board which has 2K RAM and 30K flash (see [full sketch](examples/BlinkyJS/BlinkyJS.ino)):
+Below is a blinky demonstration on a classic Arduino Nano board which has 2K RAM and 30K flash (see [full sketch](examples/BlinkyJS/BlinkyJS.ino)):

 ![Elk on Arduino Nano](test/nano.gif)